Brazilian energy firm Petrobras doubles down on oil and gas in strategic plan

-RIO DE JANEIRO (Reuters) - Brazil’s Petrobras has approved a new vision statement making explicit the firm’s focus on oil and gas, the company said on Thursday, formalizing recent statements by executives that have played down the company’s interest in renewables.
+RIO DE JANEIRO, Sept 26 (Reuters) - Brazil’s Petrobras has approved a new vision statement making explicit the firm’s focus on oil and gas, the company said on Thursday, formalizing recent statements by executives that have played down the company’s interest in renewables.

 In a securities filing, Petroleo Brasileiro SA, as the state-run firm is formally known, released part of an updated 2020-2024 strategic plan.
 While light on specifics, the document made clear the firm was laser focused on extracting oil and gas from deepwater fields off Brazil’s coast, while returning as much value as possible to shareholders.